xapian/xapian-gsoc-proposal/proposal.rst

 .. is that the students in question have discussed the project with us before
 .. submitting their proposal.

-I have discussed it at IRC.
+I have discussed it on IRC.

 Licensing of your contributions to Xapian
 -----------------------------------------